 When looking for an initial position after graduating from an occupational therapy program, Koscinski recommends searching the American Occupational Therapy Association website for helpful tips and insight.
 She also suggests checking career boards at local hospitals and outpatient centers, as well as taking to Facebook groups asking which settings, facilities and organizations are hiring.

 “I find setting up an appointment with an Occupational Therapist in your area to be the best first step,” Koscinski advised.
 “They are often connected to their community and can recommend locations and facilities who might be hiring.
 Networking is a great idea!”

 Want a career that brings reward and is also lucrative?
 Occupational therapy is perfect!
-As of 2016, the median annual wage for Occupational Therapists was $81,910.
-While the lowest 10 percent of professionals in this occupation were recorded to have made less than $54,200, the highest 10 percent earned more than $119,720.
+The median annual wage for Occupational Therapists was $84,950.
+While the lowest 10 percent of professionals in this occupation were recorded to have made less than $56,800, the highest 10 percent earned more than $121,490.
 Additionally, the highest paying facility which employs OTs is nursing care facilities, followed closely by home healthcare services.
-The offices of Physical Therapists, Occupational Therapists, Speech Therapists and Audiologists, hospitals and educational services are also high paying facilities of Occupational Therapy employers.
+The offices of Physical Therapists, Occupational Therapists, Speech Language Pathologist and Audiologists, hospitals and educational services are also high paying facilities of occupational therapy employers.
 The top paying state for this occupation is Nevada, followed by Texas, New Jersey, Virginia and Connecticut.